stephen-slader-bt/dynamic-content-processor/README.md

 # dynamic-content-processor
 An overview of how to use reflection and assembly loading to handle dynamic content.

+This solution uses .NET Reflection to handle registration of types with base-class objects.
+Each of the objects are registered with a base object by the processor system.
+This eliminates the need for Interfaces or forward type declaration.
+For this example, there is no manager class that needs to be defined that has to know about the 2D and 3D shapes, and the various properties that they have.
+A generic method on the base class can then be used to get the individual objects if needed.

+To extend on this functionality, each of these items can then have additional configuration options for whether they are enabled, which can rely on configuration settings in a file and/or database.

 To see how the output changes, add or remove the following assemblies from the **Configuration Manager** in the **Build** menu.
 - ProgramOutput.ConsoleOutput: Remove this item to disable writing content to the console window.
 - ProgramOutput.FileOutput: Remove this item to disable writing content to text files.